-You will be asked about your symptoms and past health.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-You may be referred to a doctor who specializes in the lungs or liver.
+This may be enough to suspect the diagnosis.
+You may be referred to a doctor who treats the lungs or liver.

 Canadian Liver Foundation